idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Memory > Import preliminary matching memory** = Import a preliminary matching memory file created with the Memory-> Export-> Export preliminary matching memory… menu option.

 **Memory > Import segments from project** = Import segments from the project to the selected translation memory.
+This opens a dialog allowing you to choose which memory to use.

 Suggestion: This stands as an excellent maintenance step to perform at the end of a project.
 It ensures the project memory is completely up-to-date.